configit/ngyn/index.md

 These components typically help reduce some of the inevitable boilerplate code which creeps into larger applications.

+# Download
+ngyn can be downloaded from the [github releases page](https://github.com/configit/ngyn/releases)

 <a id="resourceful_routing"></a>
 # Resourceful Routing